-To disable the watchdog function in Normal mode the user must connect the WDCONF pin to ground.
+To disable the watchdog function in Normal mode, the user must connect the WDCONF pin to ground.
 This measure effectively disables Normal Request mode.
-The WDOFF bit in the Watchdog Status register (WDSR) is set.
+The WDOFF bit in the Watchdog Status Register (WDSR) is set.
 This condition is only detected during Reset mode.
-If neither a resistor nor a connection to ground is detected, the watchdog falls back to the internal lower precision timebase of 150 ms (typ.) and signals the faulty condition through the Watchdog Status register (WDSR).
+If neither a resistor nor a connection to ground is detected, the watchdog falls back to the internal lower precision timebase of 150 ms (typ.), and signals the faulty condition through the WDSR.

-The watchdog timebase can be further divided by a prescaler which can be configured by the Timing Control register (TIMCR).
+The watchdog timebase can be further divided by a prescaler which can be configured by the Timing Control Register (TIMCR).
 During Normal Request mode, the window watchdog is not active but there is a 150 ms (typ.) timeout for leaving the Normal Request mode.
-In case of a timeout, the 33912 enters into Reset mode, resetting the microcontroller before entering again into Normal Request mode.
+In case of a timeout, the 33911 enters into Reset mode, resetting the microcontroller before entering again into Normal Request mode.

-14.1.11 High-side output pins HS1 and HS2
+15.1.11 High-side output pin HS1

-These outputs are two high-side drivers intended to drive small resistive loads or LEDs incorporating the following features:
+This output is one high-side driver intended to drive small resistive loads or LEDs incorporating the following features:

-- · PWM capability (software maskable)
+- PWM capability (software maskable)

 - Open load detection

 - Current limitation

 - · Overtemperature shutdown (with maskable interrupt)

 - High-voltage shutdown (software maskable)

 - · Cyclic sense

-The high-side switches are controlled by the bits HS1:2 in the high-side Control register (HSCR).
+The high-side switch is controlled by the HS1 bit in the High-side Control Register (HSCR).

-Each high-side driver offers additional (to the SPI control) direct control via the PWMIN pin.
-If both the bits HS1 and PWMHS1 are set in the High-side Control register (HSCR), then the HS1 driver is turned on if the PWMIN pin is high and turned of if the PWMIN pin is low.
-This applies to HS2 configuring HS2 and PWMHS2 bits.
+The high-side driver offers additional (to the SPI control) direct control via the PWMIN pin.
+If the HS1 bit and PWMHS1 is set in the HSCR, then the HS1 driver is turned on if the PWMIN pin is high, and turned off if the PWMIN pin is low.

 Figure 40.
-High-side drivers HS1 and HS2
+High-side driver HS1

-Each high-side driver signals an open load condition if the current through the high-side is below the open load current threshold.
-The open load condition is indicated with the bits HS1OP and HS2OP in the High-side Status register (HSSR).
+The high-side driver signals an open load condition if the current through the high-side is below the open load current threshold.
+The open load condition is indicated with the HS1OP bits in the High-side Status Register (HSSR).

-Each high-side driver has an output current limitation.
-In combination with the overtemperature shutdown the high-side drivers are protected against overcurrent and short-circuit failures.
-When the driver operates in the current limitation area, it is indicated with the bits HS1CL and HS2CL in the HSSR.
+The high-side driver has an output current limitation.
+In combination with the overtemperature shutdown, the high-side driver is protected against overcurrent and short-circuit failures.
+When the driver operates in the current limitation area, it is indicated with the bit HS1CL in the HSSR.

-Note: If the driver is operating in current limitation mode, excessive power might be dissipated.
+Note: If the driver is operating in current limitation mode excessive power might be dissipated.

-14.1.11.4 Overtemperature protection (HS interrupt)
+15.1.11.4 Overtemperature protection (HS interrupt)

-Both high-side drivers are protected against overtemperature.
-In case of an overtemperature condition both high-side drivers are shutdown and the event is latched in the Interrupt Control Module.
-The shutdown is indicated as HS Interrupt in the Interrupt Source register (ISR).
-A thermal shutdown of the high-side drivers is indicated by setting all HSxOP and HSxCL bits simultaneously.
-If the bit HSM is set in the Interrupt Mask register (IMR), then an interrupt (IRQ) is generated.
-A write to the High-side Control register (HSCR), when the overtemperature condition is gone, re-enables the high-side drivers.
+The high-side driver is protected against overtemperature.
+In case of an overtemperature condition, the high-side driver is shutdown and the event is latched in the Interrupt Control Module.
+The shutdown is indicated as an HS Interrupt in the Interrupt Source Register (ISR).
+A thermal shutdown of the high-side driver is indicated by setting the HS1OP and HS1CL bits simultaneously.
+If the bit HSM is set in the Interrupt Mask Register (IMR) than an interrupt (IRQ) is generated.
+A write to the High-side Control Register (HSCR), when the overtemperature condition is gone, re-enables the high-side driver.

-In case of a high-voltage condition and if the high-voltage shutdown is enabled (bit HVSE in the Mode Control register (MCR) is set), both high-side drivers are shutdown.
-A write to the High-side Control register (HSCR), when the high-voltage condition is gone, re-enables the high-side drivers.
+In case of a high-voltage condition, and if the high-voltage shutdown is enabled (bit HVSE in the Mode Control Register (MCR) is set), the high-side driver is shutdown.
+A write to the HSCR, when the high-voltage condition is gone, re-enables the high-side driver.

-The high-side drivers can be enabled to operate in Sleep and Stop mode for cyclic sensing.
-Also see Table 37.
+The high-side driver can be enabled to operate in Sleep and Stop mode for cyclic sensing.
+Also see Table 37, Operating modes overview.

-14.1.12Low-side output pins (LS1 and LS2)
+15.1.12Low-side output pins LS1 and LS2

-These outputs are two low-side drivers intended to drive relays incorporating the following features:
+These outputs are two low-side drivers intended to drive relays incorporating the following features.

 - PWM capability (software maskable)

-- Open load detection
+- · Open load detection

 - Current limitation

 - · Overtemperature shutdown (with maskable interrupt)

 - Active clamp (for driving relays)

 - High-voltage shutdown (software maskable)